ARM-software/MDK-Middleware/Examples/USB/Device/VirtualCOM/README.md

-This is an Virtual COM example that demonstrates Communication Device Class (CDC) Abstract Control Model (ACM) on USB Device.

-It demonstrates a bridge between USB Virtual COM Port and UART port on the evaluation board.
+# USB Device Virtual COM Port Example

-Detailed description is available on: www.keil.com/pack/doc/MW/USB/html/dev_cdc_tutorial.html

-Bridge functionality:           USB <-> USART1
+This MDK-Middleware example project implements a USB Device that exchanges data with a USB Host using Communication Device Class as a virtual communication port.

+For detailed description see [USB Device Virtual COM Example section in MDK-Middleware documentation](https://arm-software.github.io/MDK-Middleware/latest/USB/usbd_example_cdc.html).

+## Key usage aspects

+For successful build and operation the project needs to be extended with a board layer that implements required [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections) to the target hardware interfaces.
+For details see example documentation referenced above.